James Saumarez 1st Baron de Saumarez

-During the unsuccessful Charleston attack on 28 June a gun he was pointing was overturned causing seven deaths, and he later bravely tried to replace a spring on the ship’s cable whilst under fire.
-As a reward for his gallantry he was promoted lieutenant on 11 July 1776, and from September he served aboard the Chatham 50, Captain Tobias Caulfield, carrying Parker’s flag.
+During the Battle for Charleston on 28 June a gun he was pointing was overturned causing seven deaths, and he later bravely tried to replace a spring on the ship’s cable whilst under fire.
+As a reward for his gallantry, he was promoted lieutenant on 11 July 1776, and from September he served aboard the Chatham 50, Captain Tobias Caulfield, flying Parker’s flag.

 From 1778-81 he remained in the Victory, which in turn served as the flagship in the Channel to Admiral Hon.
 Augustus Keppel, Admiral Sir Charles Hardy, Admiral Francis Geary , Rear-Admiral Francis Drake, and Vice-Admiral Hyde Parker.
-In June 1781 he transferred with Vice-Admiral Parker to the Fortitude 74, and on 5 August saw excellent service as the flagship’s second lieutenant in the action against the Dutch fleet off the Doggersbank.
-Following the battle he was charged with taking the Preston 50 into port as her captain, Alexander Graeme, had been badly wounded in the action.
+In June 1781 he transferred with Vice-Admiral Parker to the Fortitude 74, and on 5 August saw excellent service as the flagship’s second lieutenant in the Battle of the Doggersbank.
+Following the battle, he was charged with taking the Preston 50 into port as her captain, Alexander Graeme, had been badly wounded in the action.
 Parker offered him a commission on the Cato 64, going out to his new command in the East Indies, but Saumarez fortuitously refused this and the ship was subsequently lost on passage.

 On 23 August 1781 he was promoted commander and was appointed to the fireship Tisiphone 8, being employed in the Channel fleet and taking part in Rear-Admiral Kempenfelt’s brilliant attack on a French convoy on 12 December 1781.
 Later in the month he was sent by Kempenfelt to warn Rear-Admiral Sir Samuel Hood in the West Indies of the Comte De Guichen’s approach, although in the event only two French sail of the line got through to that station.